devonfw/shop-floor/dsf4openshift/cluster/command-line/deploy-app/README.md

 ## What does the script do?

-This script try to create a project (if the proyect exist, don't worry it's not overwritten) and then, deploy an app with the params inside a file in that project.
-If the proyect need sshkey, a sshkey file could be used.
+This script try to create a project (if the project exist, don't worry it's not overwritten) and then, deploy an app with the parameters inside a file in that project.
+If the project need sshkey, a sshkey file could be used.

 ## How to use
 <pre>